Apartments for rent in Detroit: What will $1,100 get you?

 458 Marquette Drive (Marina District)

-When it comes to building amenities, anticipate assigned parking.
-You can also expect to find hardwood flooring and in-unit laundry in the residence.
-Pet owners, take heed: Cats and dogs are permitted.
-Future tenants needn't worry about a leasing fee.
+The building features assigned parking.
+You can also expect in-unit laundry and hardwood flooring in the residence.
+For those with furry friends in tow, this property is pet-friendly.
+There's no leasing fee required for this rental.

-Per Walk Score ratings, the area around this address is car-dependent, has minimal bike infrastructure and has a few nearby public transportation options.
+Per Walk Score ratings, the surrounding area is car-dependent, isn't particularly bikeable and has some transit options.

 (See the complete listing here.)